-Issue 21: In determining whether any portion of the interim increase granted should be refunded, how should the refund be calculated, and what is the amount of the refund, if any?
+Issue 20: In determining whether any portion of the interim increase granted should be refunded, how should the refund be calculated, and what is the amount of the refund, if any?

 Recommendation: The proper refund amount should be calculated by using the same data used to establish final rates, excluding rate case expense and other items not in effect during the interim period.
 This revised revenue requirement for the interim collection period should be compared to the amount of interim revenue requirement granted.
-Based on this calculation, the Utility should be required to refund 31.17 percent of revenues collected under interim rates.
+This results in a refund of 28.75 percent.
 The refunds should be made with interest in accordance with Rule 25-30.360(4), F.A.C.
 The Utility should be required to submit proper refund reports pursuant to Rule 25-30.360(7), F.A.C.
 The Utility should treat any unclaimed refunds as CIAC pursuant to Rule 25-30.360(8), F.A.C.
 Further, the escrow account should be released upon staff's verification that the required refunds have been made.
 (Deason)

-Staff Analysis: By Order No. PSC-10-0564-PCO-WU, the Commission authorized the collection of interim water and wastewater rates, subject to refund, pursuant to Section 367.082, F.S.
+Staff Analysis: By Order No. PSC-10-0564-PCO-WU, the Commission authorized the collection of interim rates, subject to refund, pursuant to Section 367.082, F.S.
 The approved interim revenue requirement was \$338,385, which represented an increase of \$117,668 or approximately 53 percent.
-This interim increase was effective for service rendered after September 30, 2010 and was protected by an escrow account.
+This interim increase was effective for service rendered after September 30, 2010, and was protected by an escrow account.